 - Full Control: You decide what you are selling, when, and for how much.
 Decide to sell as an “Individual” or “Professional” seller, which impacts selling fees and tools available within Amazon.

-- Profit Margin: Seller Central Sellers have the opportunity to take a larger chuck of the profits than those in Vendor Central
+- Profit Margin: Third Party sellers have the opportunity to take a larger chunk of the profits than First Party sellers.

 - Free Analytics: Yup, all that beautiful data is yours for the taking so that your company can grow.

-- Quick Payments & Retail Profits: You list your item at retail price, someone buys it, they pay you, and you get paid within 2 weeks.
+- Quick Payments & Retail Profits: You list your item at a retail price, someone buys it, they pay you, and you get paid within 2 weeks.
 Yes, it is that easy!
-It can be even easier if you follow your data to help you adjust pricing against your competition, as your customers are ALL of Amazon’s customers.
+Analyze your data to help you adjust pricing against your competition, as your customers are ALL of Amazon’s customers.

-- Fulfillment By Amazon: For a small fee you can have Amazon take care of all the dirty work so you can continue growing your business.
-With Fulfillment By Amazon (FBA) you don’t need to worry about shipping, returns, or customer service.
+- Fulfillment By Amazon: For a small fee, Amazon can take care of pick, pack, and ship.
+With Fulfillment By Amazon (FBA), you don’t need to worry about shipping, returns, or customer service.
 Amazon has you covered.

-- Enhance Brand Content (EBC): Enhance Brand Content pages are not permitted for all sellers, but if Brand Registry is setup, getting approval will be easier.
+- Enhanced Brand Content (EBC): Enhanced Brand Content pages are not permitted for all sellers, but if Brand Registry is set up, getting approval will be easier.

-- Sponsored Product Ads: Looking for a way to advertise your products on Amazon, Sponsored Product Ads are that easy way for you to promote your products
+- Paid Search Advertising: Looking for a way to advertise your products on Amazon?
+Sponsored Product Ads and Headline Search Ads are easy ways to promote your products using the Amazon campaign management and bidding tools provided.

 - International Sales: The world is your oyster and everyone who has internet access can purchase your products.

-- Customer Work: Unless you’re using content marketing, product ads, or social media strategies your customers may have a harder time finding your products.
+- Customer Work: Unless you’re using content marketing, product ads, or social media strategies your customers may have a harder time finding your products in their searches.

 - FBA Shipping Fees: Shipping to the Amazon Warehouse is your responsibility and if you do not sell your items quick enough you may have to pay a fee to Amazon for storing your goods.